framps/raspiBackupDoc/en/src/configuration-examples.md

 ```

 also reduces the size of the image, but this cannot be restored directly
-be restored under Windows.
+under Windows.
 It must first be unzipped.

 ## A Raspberry should be backed up as quickly as possible.
 The backup partition is an EXT4 file system mounted via NFS, which is provided by a NAS